Evolution of Devolution

 There have been changes to the operation of the system since 1998.

 The positions of First Minister and deputy First Minister are shared between the two communities, unionist and nationalist.
 As a result of the St Andrews' Agreement in in October 2006, the largest party nominates the First Minister and the largest party on the other side of the community nominates the deputy First Minister.
-Originally, they were elected together and needed cross-community support.
+Originally, they were elected together, on a 'joint ticket' and needed cross-community support.

 Many events influenced the model of devolution we have today.
 View further information, archive photos and video footage on our Evolution of Devolution timeline.